 Step Four: Finish the Risotto

-Stir in the cooked mushrooms, grated Parmesan, and mascarpone cheese (if using).
+Stir in the grated Parmesan and mascarpone cheese (if using).
+Add the mushrooms and continue to stir.

 Drizzle with 1-2 tablespoons of truffle oil and season with salt and pepper to taste.
 Garnish with fresh parsley before serving.